Certified algorithms for equilibrium states of local quantum Hamiltonians: Introduction

 \section{Introduction}

-Condensed matter physics studies the physical properties of equilibrium states of many-body systems.
-The central question is to determine properties of the many-body state as a function of the interaction between the constituents of the system.
+A central question in physics is to determine the properties of a many-body quantum system as a function of the interaction between its constituents.
 The topic of Hamiltonian complexity~\cite{osborne2012hamiltonian,gharibian2015quantum} studies this question from a complexity-theoretic point of view.
 The results in Hamiltonian complexity suggest that efficient algorithms answering this question are unlikely to exist.
-In fact, determining the ground energy is QMA-hard~\cite{kempe2005}, even for translation-invariant systems~\cite{gottesman2010quantum}.
+In fact, determining the ground energy is hard for the complexity class QMA~\cite{kempe2005}, and this even holds for translation-invariant systems~\cite{gottesman2010quantum}.
+This means that we do not expect polynomial time (classical or quantum) algorithms for this problem.
 Computing expectation values of observables in the ground state is even harder than the ground energy~\cite{ambainis2014physical}.
 In the thermodynamic limit when the number of systems is taken to infinity, finding good approximations to the energy can be hard for fixed Hamiltonians~\cite{aharonov2022hamiltonian,watson2022computational} and the spectral gap is even uncomputable~\cite{cubitt2015undecidability}.

+These complexity results put severe limitations on provably efficient and correct classical and quantum algorithms for the fundamental questions in many-body physics.
+However, these limitations only apply to algorithms that have the required properties \emph{for all} valid instances of the problem.
+Moreover, typically the instances showing hardness are highly contrived.
+In order to avoid these limitations, we consider here \emph{certified algorithms} where we require the correctness condition for all instances, but relax the condition of provable efficiency for all instances.
+We say that an algorithm for computing $\pstar(H)$ is \emph{certified} if on input $H$, it outputs a pair of numbers $(\pmin_{\ell}, \pmax_{\ell})$ such that we have $\pstar(H) \in [\pmin_{\ell}, \pmax_{\ell}]$ for all $H$ and all $\ell$, i.e., the algorithm provides upper and lower bounds on the quantity of interest.
+Even without having any performance guarantees \emph{a priori}, the error is bounded by the size of the interval \emph{a posteriori}.